 In one of these battles that happened in 1806, among the fallen, there was one French soldier whose body was buried in the ground near the church of Our Lady of Mercy in Gospino Polje.
-Some time later, his spirit became restless.
+Sometime later, his spirit became restless.
 His ghostly figure would be seen leaving his grave and wandering around the area, riding a white horse during nighttime.

 One night, when the shadowy figure of the horseman appeared in the moonlight, somebody dared to ask him: „Why don't you rest in peace?
 Why are you still bound to Earth?“

 „An infidel was buried on top of me.
 His unfaithful bones are a burden to me.
-As long as they are on me, I shall not have my peace.“ – the chevalier explained.
+As long as they are on me, I shall not have my peace.“ – The chevalier explained.

 Following this encounter, the locals dug out the remains of the atheist from the grave of the French horseman, after which his spirit left the area of Gospino Polje and the graveyard, and he never appeared again.